OO Encapsulation «Prev Next»

 } object_names;

-Where class_name is a valid identifier for the class, object_names is an optional list of names for objects of this class.
-The body of the declaration can contain members, that can be either data or function declarations or access specifiers.
-The difference is we can now include also functions and members, but also this new element called access specifier.
+Where class_name is a valid identifier for the class and object_names is an optional list of names for objects of this class.
+The body of the declaration can contain members that are either data or function declarations, and optionally access specifiers.
+An access specifier is one of the following three keywords:

 1. private,